 How to Stop Herons Eating Pond Fish (Top Deterrents Compared)

-Deterring a heron from a pond it regularly visits can be tough, but there are a range heron pest control options available which could prove effective.
+Deterring a heron from a pond it regularly visits can be tough, but there are a range of heron pest control options available which could prove effective.
 Sometimes one method is enough, but for particularly stubborn herons, mixing various types of deterrents together may be the best solution.
 All the below recommendations will help heron proof your garden pond and provide extra protection for your pond fish.

 1) Pond Netting

 One of the best heron deterrent methods is to simply install a strong pond netting over your surface water.
 Both netting and covers will immediately deter most herons and will also add an extra layer of protection between them and your fish.
 Since herons need to physically reach into a pond to make catches, having a net over the surface makes stalking the fish much more difficult.
-It also prevents a heron wading into the pond water when fish begin to retreat further into the center.
+It also prevents a heron from wading into the pond water when fish begin to retreat further into the center.

-Pond netting works well in both floating and raised forms, and will help stop herons entering the water so long as the netting is secured and maintained properly.
+Pond netting works well in both floating and raised forms, and will help stop herons from entering the water so long as the netting is secured and maintained properly.
 Floating netting is sometimes preferred for stopping herons as it’s very discreet and there is less chance of the heron getting under it like with raised netting.
 Metal interlocking floating protectors have also become popular in recent years, and work very well for smaller ponds or along the edges of a larger pond to deter herons.

 Unlike other deterrents which become less effective as a heron gets used to seeing it, pond netting creates a physical barrier that often stops herons before they’re able to get within striking distance.
 We recommend netting as a foundation to heron control, as it can be combined with various other deterrents for maximum protection from predators.